-Here at Glasgow Airport we understand the importance of effectively managing our environmental and social impacts.
-We believe that the airport environment is similar to that of a small town and in our role as operator we have a responsibility to provide leadership across the campus and encourage participation and progress in sustainability initiatives.
+Glasgow Airport understands the importance of effectively managing our environmental and social impacts.
+We believe that the airport environment is similar to that of a small town and in our role as operator, we have a responsibility to provide leadership across the campus and encourage participation and progress in sustainability initiatives.
 Our sustainability strategy sets out the framework for reducing the carbon footprint of our operations.

 We recognise that the forecast growth of the aviation sector has the potential to cause environmental impacts at both global and local levels.
 Our Decade for Change plan describes these impacts in detail and sets targets across a number of key areas which will be important in meeting our sustainability strategy commitments; these include: